Home sewing is a great project for many people! You can:

 - Make money by doing original sewing or mending for other people locally

 - Get the satisfaction of doing something creative, whether it’s clothing, handicrafts, or something else.
 It’s fun to give hand-sewn gifts!

 But eventually I finished the nightgown and wore it every winter until I outgrew it.
 I did a few other projects in my teens, but it wasn’t until I started working that I got my own sewing machine.
 It came from a thrift store, weighed a ton, and was bright turquoise.
-It wasn’t a Singer but I don’t remember what it was.
-Still, it had zig-zag and eight decorative stitches, and I made simple clothing for work, curtains, and did mending projects.
+It had zig-zag and eight decorative stitches, and I made curtains and simple clothing for work, and I also did mending projects.

 Then I took a sewing class at the local community college and began sewing on knits and fancy fabrics.
 About that time I outgrew the limits of my thrift-store machine.
 When I inherited some money after my mother died, I honored her memory by getting a Viking 6460.
 That was a good long time ago, and it is still going strong… I blogged a while back about how my husband fixed it when the sewing store gave up on it.
 Every now and then I drool over the new machines but haven’t yet been tempted to get another machine.
 I would never get rid of the Viking.

 Now, I do quite a bit of sewing at home, in spurts.
 I’ll catch up on the most urgent items in my mending pile, make something for the house, make a dog bed, do a gift or two, and then let the sewing go for a few months.
 I never do seem to empty that mending pile entirely!
 I keep my sewing machine on one of the desks in my home office, and I keep it plugged in.
 Those simple things make me more likely to get going!

 Find Out More about Sewing at Home from My Hubpage Articles